AllenNeuralDynamics/aind-ephys-hybrid-benchmark/README.md

 By default, the `--multi-session` option of the `job_dispatch` process is activated, so that multiple sessions can be processed in one run.

+Alternatively, the pipeline can be run on existing hybrid recordings.
+You can download datasets from the [AIND Benchmark Data page](https://allenneuraldynamics.github.io/data.html#aind-benchmark-dataephys-hybrid-evaluation) and point the `DATA_PATH`  to the folder containing the hybrid recordings.
+In this case, the `job_dispatch_hybrid` process is used to generate the list of hybrid recordings to be evaluated.
+To use this option, set the `--existing` parameter when invoking the pipeline.

 # Output

 The `results` folder includes per-session evaluations and plots and an `aggregated` folder with the performance across all sessions.